+Kim’s versatile and inclusive approach to the instrument embraces new composition, scholarship, and public service.
 Kim has served on the faculty, written curriculum, and directed programs for Concordia University-TX, The National Guitar Workshop, Austin Community College, and the Educational Outreach Program of the Austin Classical Guitar Society.
 She holds degrees from The University of Texas at Austin (DMA ’08), Yale University School of Music (MM ’01), Stetson University (BM ’98).
+She is currently the Assistant Chair of Guitar at the Berklee College of Music in Boston.

 Kim Perlak plays guitars by Thomas Humphrey and exclusively uses D’Addario Strings.
 Visit Kim at her website, http://kimperlak.com.

-Kirby Kelley is our special guest in Austin for 2013.
+Kirby Kelley is a teacher in the Veterans’ Guitar Project, and was our special guest in Austin for 2013.
 He hails from St. Louis, Mo. and has settled into the north Texas region in recent years.
 He travels the states performing his own, indelible brand of Acoustic Americana; drawing from a myriad of influences that ultimately culminate into a warm gumbo of blues inflected soul food.
 Predominantly a slide guitarist, Kelley also feels right at home with the acoustic finger style techniques of the Mississippi Delta, Texas, Chicago, and Piedmont regions.
 Pulling from a broad palette, these styles are rendered with a personal stamp that end up all his own.
 Heartfelt vocals lend a soulful springboard to his solo acoustic guitar approach.
 When not performing or lending studio support, Kirby is an avid teacher and clinician, and he enjoys educating those interested in learning about all things blues and guitar related.
 Kirby and Kim met in 2002 at the National Guitar Workshop at a recording session for a cd that honored American veterans.

-Cameron Peace is the Director of Ben & I Play for Peace- Seattle.
+Cameron Peace was the Director of 2012 Ben & I Play for Peace- Seattle.
 Cameron has been playing guitar for over 16 years in a variety of styles.
 He started guitar playing blues and rock before attending the University of Washington where he studied classical and jazz guitar, obtaining a BA/BM in guitar performance.
 He also graduated from The National Guitar Workshop’s intern program and has taught numerous classes with the company as a faculty member.
 He is an active performer in the Seattle area, playing in a Hip Hop band (Theoretics), an Indie folk band (Golden Tree Story), a nylon string guitar duo (Monarch Duo), and a guitar bass jazz duo (Peace/Pereira Duo).
 Cameron has also worked as a studio musician for instructional books, instructional DVDs, as well as appearing as a studio sideman on the albums of local artists.

 Benjamin Verdery introduced Kim and Ben at his Maui guitar class in June of 2010.
-He composed the piece “Tibetan Prayer” that Kim and Ben premiered at the 2011 Austin concert, and will be a special guest performer at the 2012 Austin concert.
+He composed the piece “Tibetan Prayer” that Kim and Ben premiered at the 2011 Austin concert, and was a special guest performer at the 2012 Austin concert.
 Described as “iconoclastic” and “inventive” by The New York Times and “one of the classical guitar world’s most foremost personalities,” by Classical Guitar Magazine, Benjamin Verdery enjoys an innovative and eclectic musical career.

 In addition to his performance tours and recording, since 1985, Benjamin has been chair of the guitar department at the Yale University School of Music and Artistic Director of the bi-annual Yale Guitar Extravaganza.
 Benjamin Verdery has also been Artistic Director of Art of the Guitar at the 92nd St Y (New York City) since 2006 and was appointed an honorary board member of the Suzuki Association of the Americas in 2007.
 Each summer Benjamin holds his Annual International Master Class on the Island of Maui (Hawaii).